docs

 The modifier complexity: AT, GP, GO, KX, 59

-Modifier AT is the single most consequential modifier in chiropractic billing.
-It tells Medicare that the manipulation performed was active treatment — medically necessary care for an acute, subacute, or chronic condition where improvement or prevention of further deterioration is the goal — as opposed to maintenance therapy, which Medicare does not cover.
-Any Medicare claim for CPT 98940, 98941, or 98942 that does not carry AT is automatically treated as maintenance care and denied.
-The documentation behind the AT claim has to demonstrate that the patient is making measurable functional progress toward a treatment goal, not simply maintaining a stable condition through ongoing care.
-When a patient has plateaued and the chiropractor continues treating, the claim crosses from AT territory into maintenance.
-At that point, the provider must have the patient sign an Advance Beneficiary Notice before the visit and append the GA modifier to signal that Medicare is expected to deny and the patient has acknowledged liability.
+Modifier AT is the most consequential modifier in chiropractic billing.
+It tells Medicare that the manipulation was active treatment, medically necessary care for an acute, subacute, or chronic condition where improvement or prevention of further deterioration is the goal, as opposed to maintenance therapy, which Medicare does not cover.
+Any Medicare claim for CPT 98940, 98941, or 98942 without AT is automatically treated as maintenance care and denied.
+The documentation must demonstrate measurable functional progress toward a treatment goal, not a stable condition maintained through ongoing care.
+When a patient plateaus and the chiropractor keeps treating, the claim crosses from AT into maintenance.
+At that point the provider must have the patient sign an Advance Beneficiary Notice before the visit and append the GA modifier, signaling that Medicare is expected to deny and the patient has acknowledged liability.

 Modifier GP marks a service delivered under an outpatient physical therapy plan of care.
-It belongs on every Medicare PT service line — not just the initial evaluation or the lines that happen to be high-dollar.
-GO serves the same function for occupational therapy and GN for speech-language pathology.
-A single service line should never carry more than one of these discipline modifiers, and they should never appear on codes not included on CMS's applicable therapy services list.
-The most common error is omitting GP from subsequent-visit timed codes after getting it right on the initial evaluation — the payer does not assume the discipline carryover.
+It belongs on every Medicare PT service line, not just the initial evaluation or the high-dollar lines.
+GO serves the same function for occupational therapy, GN for speech-language pathology.
+A single service line should never carry more than one of these discipline modifiers, and they should never appear on codes outside CMS's applicable therapy services list.
+The most common error is omitting GP from subsequent-visit timed codes after getting it right on the initial evaluation; the payer does not assume the discipline carries over.

 Modifier KX is the therapy-cap exception modifier.
 CMS sets annual thresholds above which Medicare claims require KX as documentation that services remain medically necessary.
-For CY 2026, that threshold is $2,480, applying to PT and speech-language pathology services combined, and separately to OT services.
-Crossing the threshold without KX causes automatic denial.
+For CY 2026 that threshold is $2,480, applying to PT and speech-language pathology services combined, and separately to OT services.
+Crossing it without KX is an automatic denial.
 KX does not mean the claim will be paid; it means the claim cleared the automatic cutoff and is eligible for manual review.
-Above the KX threshold, CMS also applies targeted medical review at $3,000, meaning some claims will be pulled for pre-payment review.
+CMS also applies targeted medical review above $3,000, pulling some claims for pre-payment review.

-Modifier 59 signals that two services billed on the same date are distinct procedural services that would otherwise look like bundled procedures to the payer's edit logic.
-It is the workhorse unbundling modifier in both chiropractic and PT, but it is also the most audited modifier in the specialty.
+Modifier 59 signals that two services billed on the same date are distinct procedural services that would otherwise look bundled to the payer's edit logic.
+It is the main unbundling modifier in both chiropractic and PT, and the most audited one in the specialty.
 CMS has been replacing 59 with the more specific X-modifiers (XE, XS, XP, XU) in some contexts, and commercial payers increasingly flag 59 patterns that appear on every claim rather than on genuinely distinct services.
 Billing companies need a workflow that validates 59 usage against the encounter documentation before submission, not after denial.

 MPPR and the 8-minute rule

-MPPR — Multiple Procedure Payment Reduction — is a Medicare policy that reduces the practice expense component of the second and subsequent therapy services billed on the same date by 50 percent.
-The highest-valued procedure (measured by practice expense relative value units) is paid at 100 percent.
-Every additional procedure code in the same "always therapy" category billed on the same date has its practice expense RVU cut in half.
+MPPR (Multiple Procedure Payment Reduction) is a Medicare policy that reduces the practice expense component of the second and subsequent therapy services billed on the same date by 50 percent.
+The highest-valued procedure, measured by practice expense relative value units, is paid at 100 percent.
+Every additional procedure in the same "always therapy" category on the same date has its practice expense RVU cut in half.
 The physician work and malpractice components are not reduced.
-The policy applies to outpatient therapy — physical, occupational, and speech-language pathology — and has been in place since April 2013.
+The policy applies to outpatient therapy (physical, occupational, and speech-language pathology) and has been in place since April 2013.

-The billing company implication is that expected payment for multi-procedure PT encounters is not a simple sum of the full fee schedule rates.
-An encounter with 97110 and 97140 billed together does not yield 100 percent plus 100 percent.
-It yields 100 percent for the higher-valued code and approximately 50 percent of the practice expense reduction on the second code.
-Any underpayment detection logic that does not model MPPR correctly will generate false alerts — flagging correctly reduced payments as underpayments — which creates appeal labor for unwinnable disputes and alert fatigue that causes real underpayments to go unworked.
-See the underpayment detection guide for the full expected-payment model that MPPR affects.
+For a billing company, expected payment on multi-procedure PT encounters is not a sum of the full fee schedule rates.
+An encounter with 97110 and 97140 billed together does not yield 100 percent plus 100 percent; it yields 100 percent for the higher-valued code and a 50 percent practice expense reduction on the second.
+Underpayment logic that does not model MPPR flags correctly reduced payments as underpayments, generating appeal labor for unwinnable disputes and the alert fatigue that lets real underpayments go unworked.
+See the underpayment detection guide for the full expected-payment model MPPR affects.

-As of March 2026, the American Physical Therapy Association and a broad coalition of rehabilitation organizations are actively lobbying Congress to repeal MPPR.
-Letters were sent to Senate Finance and House Energy and Commerce leadership in March 2026.
-The policy has drawn criticism for systematically undervaluing multi-procedure therapy encounters and discouraging the comprehensive treatment sessions that produce better patient outcomes.
-Whether Congress acts in the current session is uncertain, but a billing company serving PT practices needs to track this legislative development because any repeal would change the expected-payment math on a large fraction of daily encounters.
+As of March 2026, the American Physical Therapy Association and a coalition of rehabilitation organizations are lobbying Congress to repeal MPPR, with letters sent to Senate Finance and House Energy and Commerce leadership that month.
+The policy is criticized for undervaluing multi-procedure therapy encounters and discouraging the multi-service sessions that produce better outcomes.
+Whether Congress acts this session is uncertain, but a billing company serving PT practices should track it: a repeal would change the expected-payment math on a large fraction of daily encounters.

 The 8-minute rule governs how many units a time-based therapy code earns.
 CMS counts the total timed-service minutes for a visit, divides by 15, and rounds: eight or more minutes of remainder earn an additional unit; seven or fewer do not.
-The AMA's approach differs — it applies the rule per code rather than cumulating across codes for the visit — and most commercial payers follow the AMA method.
-That means a billing company managing Medicare claims and commercial claims for the same PT practice may need to apply different unit-calculation logic depending on the payer.
-Timed codes in physical therapy require one-on-one skilled therapy contact for the entire duration; documentation that includes group time, documentation time, or concurrent patient contact does not count toward the unit calculation.
-The documentation has to state the actual start and stop time or the total minutes for each timed code, per date, per patient.
-Missing this detail is one of the most common documentation audit findings in PT, and it shows up most often when billers are transcribing totals rather than reading the original time entries.
+The AMA applies the rule per code rather than cumulating across the visit, and most commercial payers follow the AMA method.
+A billing company managing Medicare and commercial claims for the same PT practice may need different unit-calculation logic per payer.
+Timed PT codes require one-on-one skilled contact for the entire duration; group time, documentation time, and concurrent patient contact do not count toward the unit calculation.
+Documentation must state the actual start and stop time, or the total minutes, for each timed code per date per patient.
+Missing this detail is one of the most common PT documentation audit findings, and it shows up most when billers transcribe totals instead of reading the original time entries.

 Maintenance care and non-coverage denials

-Maintenance care is the highest-volume denial category in chiropractic billing, and it is structurally difficult to defend because the denial is correct when the documentation does not demonstrate ongoing functional improvement.
+Maintenance care is the highest-volume denial category in chiropractic billing, and it is hard to defend because the denial is correct when the documentation does not show ongoing functional improvement.
 Medicare's position is explicit: chiropractic maintenance therapy is not medically necessary and is not payable.
-Maintenance is defined as care that prevents deterioration of a chronic condition or promotes general wellness without a documented expectation of functional improvement.
-An OIG audit found that 82 percent of Medicare payments reviewed for chiropractic services were disallowable — the majority because claims submitted with the AT modifier did not have underlying documentation supporting active treatment status.
+Maintenance is care that prevents deterioration of a chronic condition or promotes general wellness without a documented expectation of functional improvement.
+An OIG audit found 82 percent of reviewed Medicare chiropractic payments disallowable, the majority because claims carrying the AT modifier had no underlying documentation supporting active treatment.

-The practical challenge for a billing company is that the chiropractor may genuinely believe the care is active, and the documentation may be present but vague.
-Payer clinical reviewers apply outcome-based criteria: what was the functional baseline at the start of the episode, what is the current functional status, and is the gap closing at a rate that justifies continued covered care?
-If the documentation uses language like "patient tolerated treatment well" and "pain decreased from 7/10 to 6/10 over four weeks," that framing often does not satisfy reviewers.
-Functional outcome measures — standardized questionnaires like the Oswestry Disability Index, the Neck Disability Index, or the Patient-Specific Functional Scale — give reviewers the quantitative trajectory they need to approve continued coverage.
-The billing company cannot fix documentation retroactively, but it can flag claims where the note pattern looks like maintenance before they are submitted and route them to the practice for documentation review.
+The practical challenge is that the chiropractor may genuinely believe the care is active while the documentation is present but vague.
+Payer clinical reviewers apply outcome-based criteria: what was the functional baseline at the start of the episode, what is the current status, and is the gap closing fast enough to justify continued covered care?
+Language like "patient tolerated treatment well" or "pain decreased from 7/10 to 6/10 over four weeks" often does not satisfy reviewers.
+Functional outcome measures (standardized questionnaires like the Oswestry Disability Index, the Neck Disability Index, or the Patient-Specific Functional Scale) give reviewers the quantitative trajectory they need to approve continued coverage.
+The billing company cannot fix documentation retroactively, but it can flag claims whose note pattern looks like maintenance before submission and route them to the practice for review.

-When care is maintenance and both the provider and the patient understand that Medicare will not pay, the ABN process protects the provider's right to collect from the patient.
-The GA modifier on the claim signals to Medicare that an ABN was signed.
-A claim submitted without GA for a service that is properly maintenance care leaves the provider at risk of being required to refund any payment collected.
-Billing companies managing chiropractic practices need a workflow that identifies when a patient's episode of care may be transitioning from covered active treatment to non-covered maintenance and routes those cases through the ABN step before the visit occurs, not after the denial arrives.
+When care is maintenance and both provider and patient understand Medicare will not pay, the ABN process protects the provider's right to collect from the patient.
+The GA modifier signals to Medicare that an ABN was signed.
+A maintenance-care claim submitted without GA leaves the provider at risk of having to refund any payment collected.
+Billing companies need a workflow that catches when an episode of care may be shifting from covered active treatment to non-covered maintenance and routes those cases through the ABN step before the visit, not after the denial.

 Cash-pay versus insurance: the chiropractic dual-track

-About a third of chiropractic practices collect meaningful cash revenue alongside their insurance billing.
-Wellness visits, maintenance care, membership plans, and personal injury cases where coverage is disputed all tend to run through a separate cash track.
-The challenge for a billing company is that the two tracks need to stay cleanly separated at the data level.
+Wellness visits, maintenance care, membership plans, and personal injury cases with disputed coverage all run through a cash track that has to stay cleanly separated from insurance at the data level.
 A cash-pay wellness visit that accidentally generates an 837 claim to Medicare is a compliance event, not just a billing error.
-A maintenance visit charged to the patient under a membership plan still needs an AT-absent encounter record so the ABN chain is documented if Medicare is ever involved.
+A maintenance visit charged under a membership plan still needs an AT-absent encounter record so the ABN chain is documented if Medicare is ever involved.

-The billing structure for the two tracks differs in almost every dimension.
-Insurance encounters follow the 98940-98942 progression, require AT, need a primary diagnosis matching a spinal subluxation at a specific level, and generate 835 remittance that has to be posted against the claim.
-Cash encounters may use the same CPT codes, may use different codes, carry no modifier obligation, and are settled at the time of service with a patient payment rather than through a payer reconciliation cycle.
-Workers' compensation and personal injury cases introduce a third track with their own lien and authorization processes, often sitting in a state of extended receivable that mixes with neither the insurance nor the cash workflow cleanly.
+The two tracks differ in almost every dimension.
+Insurance encounters follow the 98940-98942 progression, require AT, need a primary diagnosis matching a spinal subluxation at a specific level, and generate 835 remittance to post against the claim.
+Cash encounters may use the same or different CPT codes, carry no modifier obligation, and settle at the time of service with a patient payment rather than a payer reconciliation cycle.
+Workers' compensation and personal injury cases add a third track with their own lien and authorization processes, often sitting in extended receivable that mixes cleanly with neither.

-A billing company that runs both tracks in the same system needs the software to distinguish the revenue streams in reporting without requiring the billing team to maintain separate records.
-Cross-contamination between tracks — insurance claims appearing on cash-pay reports, or ABN-covered maintenance visits showing up in the payer A/R aging — creates confusion for practice owners and compliance risk for auditors.
-The separation is not just an accounting preference; it is the mechanism that demonstrates the practice is not billing Medicare for services the patient was already paying out-of-pocket.
+Running both tracks in one system means the software has to distinguish the revenue streams in reporting without the billing team keeping separate records.
+Cross-contamination (insurance claims on cash-pay reports, or ABN-covered maintenance visits in the payer A/R aging) creates confusion for owners and compliance risk for auditors.
+The separation is the mechanism that demonstrates the practice is not billing Medicare for services the patient already paid out-of-pocket.

 How Medi handles chiro/PT billing-company workflows

-Medi approaches chiropractic and PT billing as a modifier-and-MPPR-aware operating layer, not as a generic claims submission platform.
-The product is built for billing companies managing multiple practices, which means the relevant workflows surface at the billing-company level — cross-practice denial queues, underpayment review, ERA posting, authorization tracking — rather than requiring context-switching between per-practice environments.
+Medi treats chiropractic and PT billing as a modifier-and-MPPR-aware operating layer, not a generic claims submission platform.
+It is built for billing companies managing multiple practices, so the workflows surface at the billing-company level (cross-practice denial queues, underpayment review, ERA posting, authorization tracking) instead of forcing context-switches between per-practice environments.

-For modifier management, Medi surfaces missing-modifier conditions at the scrub stage rather than at the denial stage.
+Modifier management surfaces missing-modifier conditions at the scrub stage, not the denial stage.
 An 98940 claim heading to a Medicare payer without AT is flagged before submission.
-A PT claim where GP is absent on a timed procedure line surfaces before the 837 goes to the clearinghouse.
-The modifier validation logic is configurable per payer, because commercial payers have their own rules that differ from Medicare, and a rule that fires correctly for Medicare may generate false alerts for Blue Cross.
+A PT claim missing GP on a timed procedure line surfaces before the 837 reaches the clearinghouse.
+The validation logic is configurable per payer, because commercial payers have rules that differ from Medicare, and a rule that fires correctly for Medicare may generate false alerts for Blue Cross.

 For MPPR, the expected-payment calculation on ERA review accounts for the 50 percent practice expense reduction on second and subsequent procedures.
-A PT encounter with 97110 and 97140 billed together does not trigger an underpayment alert when the payer correctly reduces the second procedure; the system models the MPPR-adjusted expected amount before comparing against the ERA paid amount.
-This distinction matters operationally because a billing team that does not model MPPR will either generate constant false alerts for correctly reduced payments, or turn off underpayment review entirely to stop the noise.
+A PT encounter with 97110 and 97140 billed together does not trigger an underpayment alert when the payer correctly reduces the second procedure; the system models the MPPR-adjusted expected amount before comparing it against the ERA paid amount.
+A billing team that does not model MPPR either generates constant false alerts for correct reductions or turns off underpayment review to stop the noise.

-For maintenance care exposure, the claims-review workflow surfaces AT-flagged chiropractic claims where the supporting documentation shows a pattern that may not survive payer review — extended episode length, minimal progress indicators, repetitive note language.
-These are not automated denials of the claim; they are routing signals to a specialist who can check the documentation before submission.
+For maintenance-care exposure, the claims-review workflow surfaces AT-flagged chiropractic claims whose documentation shows a pattern that may not survive payer review: extended episode length, minimal progress indicators, repetitive note language.
+These are routing signals to a specialist, not automated denials.
 The decision to submit, hold for documentation review, or route to the practice for an ABN conversation stays with the billing team.

-For the cash-pay track, Medi separates insurance and cash encounters at the practice level, so cash-pay claims do not touch the payer submission workflow and do not appear in payer A/R reporting.
+For the cash-pay track, Medi separates insurance and cash encounters at the practice level, so cash-pay claims never touch the payer submission workflow or appear in payer A/R reporting.
 Revenue from each track is reported separately at both the practice and billing-company levels.

 The billing company operations page explains how chiropractic and PT practices fit into the cross-practice reporting and queue management structure.
 The denial management workflow guide covers appeal construction for AT-related maintenance care denials and KX threshold denials.
 The underpayment detection guide covers the MPPR-adjusted expected-payment logic in detail.